websiteinspiration/bugsplat.rb/entries/2018-08-15-vmsave-ten-thousand-calls.md

 [VMSave](https://vmsave.petekeen.net) has made over 10,000 total calls as of yesterday.
 That's an astounding number to me.
 Originally VMSave was a tiny ruby script that I made to save my wife's mom's outgoing voicemail message.
 With her encouragement I made it into a full-fledged service.
-I never thought it woudl get this big, and yet here we are.
+I never thought it would get this big, and yet here we are.

 Here's some stats: